-To that end, we urge the subcommittee to consider and recommend an overall FY 2020 budget request level at least \$41.6 billion for the National Institutes of Health (NIH) consistent with the request of the Ad Hoc Group for Medical Research.
-Consistent with the most recent Trans-NIH AIDS Research By-Pass Budget Estimate for FY 2019, we ask that at least \$3.450 billion be allocated for HIV research at the NIH in FY 2020, an increase of \$450 million.
+To that end, we urge the subcommittee to consider a needed increase to the overall FY 2020 budget request level of at least \$41.6 billion for the National Institutes of Health (NIH) consistent with the request of the Ad Hoc Group for Medical Research.
+We also urge the Senate subcommittee to follow the House LHHS subcommittee to match or exceed their FY 2020 recommendation of \$149 million in increased funding for HIV research.
+While this increase gets us closer to meeting the recent Trans-NIH AIDS Research By-Pass Budget Estimate for FY 2019, we ask the committee that at least \$3.450 billion be allocated for HIV research at the NIH in FY 2020, an increase of \$450 million.
+We also urge the subcommittee to consider approaches to ensure HIV research budget receives increases alongside important and intersecting biomedical research at NIH.
 The FY 2020 President's Budget request includes reallocation of \$6 million in existing Centers for AIDS Research (CFAR) funding to support this initiative.
 We believe that CFARs are suited well to accomplish this goal, but that funding must be new funding for this initiative to succeed, and will require a significant increase beyond this proposed level.
 We urge the subcommittee to direct specific and increased CFAR funding for this purpose.

 In conclusion, the RWG calls on Congress to continue the bipartisan federal commitment towards combating HIV as well as other chronic and life - threatening illnesses by increasing funding for NIH in FY 2020.
-A meaningful commitment towards maintaining the US preeminence in HIV research and fostering innovation cannot be met without prioritizing the research investment at NIH that will lead to tomorrow's lifesaving vaccines, treatments and cures that are needed to end the HIV epidemic here and abroad.
+A meaningful commitment towards maintaining the U.S. preeminence in HIV research and fostering innovation cannot be met without prioritizing the research investment at NIH that will lead to tomorrow's lifesaving vaccines, treatments and cures that are needed to end the HIV epidemic here and abroad.
 Thank you for the opportunity to provide these written comments.